TysonStanley/tysonstanley.github.io/_posts/2018-02-11-r_dissertation.md

 In the preceding image, you may have noticed the use of the R chunk
 option: `child = 'abstract.Rmd'`.
 This means it takes the `abstract.Rmd` file in the same directory and knits in within the main .Rmd file.
-That is, the abstract file that I wrote in .Rmd, will appear within the file.
+That is, the abstract file that I wrote in a separate RMarkdown file, will appear within the main output with the formatting provided in the main .Rmd file.

-This general appraoch of using the `child =` option allows you to write each chapter within its own .Rmd file.
+This general appraoch of using the `child =` option allows you to write each chapter within its own .Rmd file (without worrying too much about formatting).
 This allows editing and error finding to go much more smoothly.
 You'll see in the OSF repository that I have my files for all my chapters and the different front matter (abstracts, dedication, acknowledgement, etc.).
+These are very simple .Rmd files.

 This is how the majority of the writing went.
 I added the writing and other information, including R code (which is printed in the